4l0n3r/short-tech-notes/infra/nginx.md

     load balancer
     cache ( static content )
-    security ( only one server is getting exposed ) with TLS comporession of images and videos ( netflix )
+    security ( only one server is getting exposed ) with TLS compression of images and videos ( netflix )

 nginx.config file